KunFang93/NucHMM/README.md

      Flag of giving a mark to inter-nucleosome region (gaps between nucleosomes).

      * `--ciselementlist(-cel)`:
-     The list of cell cis-element files, Allow users to add the cis-element regulators in the HMM model.
+     The list of cell cis-element files.
+Allow users to add the cis-element regulators in the HMM model.
 Check the example file in example_files folder.

      * `--upboundary(-up)`:
      Upstream boundary of TSS for selecting the training region.
 Default:100000.
 The larger the number, the more computational resources (memory) and training time needed.